harshita2234/Food-Ordering-and-Management-System/README.md

 # Database-Systems-Project
 ## Online Food Ordering and Management System

 This is a Database Systems Lab Project to build Online Food Ordering and Management Systems using VC# and XAMPP.
-MySQL Relational Database uses vc# and msl connectors in this project.
+MySQL Relational Database uses vc# and MySQL connectors in this project.

 This project file only includes my contributions to the project.